LEE-Kyungjae/ClaudeCodeLooper/README.md

 ---

-## 🙏 감사의 말
+## 🙏 Acknowledgments

-Claude Code를 더 편하게 사용할 수 있도록 이 프로젝트를 만들었습니다.
+We built this project to make working with Claude Code easier.
-피드백과 기여를 환영합니다!
+Feedback and contributions are appreciated!

 ---